Johnny Manziel Net Worth

-Johnny Manziel Net Worth: Johnny Manziel is an American football player who has a net worth of $6 million.
-A former Heisman Trophy winner, Manziel has spent his professional career with teams such as the Cleveland Browns in the NFL, and the Hamilton Tiger-Cats and the Montreal Alouettes in the CFL.
-However, he is perhaps best-known for the many controversies he has found himself involved in.
+Johnny Manziel is a retired American football player who has a net worth of $6 million.
+After winning the Heisman Trophy while at Texas A&M, Johnny entered the 2014 NFL draft.
+He ended up playing in the NFL from 2014 to 2015, spending his entire NFL career with the Cleveland Browns.
+Outside of the NFL he played for the Hamilton Tiger-Cats and the Montreal Alouettes in the CFL.
+Johnny is perhaps best-known for his numerous off-field controversies.

 Between salary, signing bonus, and endorsements, Johnny Manziel earned $7 million during his rookie year.
 During that rookie year, he threw for a total of 175 passing yards with zero passing touchdowns and one rushing touchdown.
 On March 11, 2016, The Cleveland Browns cut Johnny after paying him $7,707,913 in salary.
 During his time on the team, Johnny threw seven touchdowns and seven interceptions.

 Just before entering the NFL draft, when he was still projected to be a first-round pick with a long career, Johnny signed a multi-year, multi-million dollar endorsement deal with Nike.
 Under Armour and New Balance also submitted proposals to land Manziel.
 Unfortunately, two years later, in April 2016, Johnny was dropped by Nike and his agents in the wake of a string of off-field controversies.